-ASSESSMENT AND LEARNING EXPERIENCES
+LEARNING EXPERIENCES AND ASSESSMENT

 Assessment in Certificate II in Hospitality is competency based.
 Competency-based assessment is the process of collecting evidence and making judgements on whether or not the student can consistently demonstrate knowledge and skill, and the application of that knowledge and skill to the standard of performance required in the workplace.
 To determine a student's level of achievement a wide range of tasks are used.
 Assessment techniques include objective and short response tests, practical work and response to stimulus tasks.
-Students will also have the opportunity to complete tasks which reflect industry-related contexts, for example catering for school events and undertaking work experience in an operational hotel.
+Students will also have the opportunity to complete tasks which reflect industry-related contexts, for example catering for school events and undertaking work experience in our college cafe.